edge-cloud/www.edge-cloud.net/_posts/2023-06-18-r53-random-prefix-attack-mitigation.md

 ```

 Just as with the previous blog post [URL Redirect with Amazon CloudFront and Amazon Route 53](https://www.edge-cloud.net/2023/03/20/http-redirect-with-cloudfront/#testing-the-setup), we are being redirected to the website at ```https://aws.edge-cloud.net```.

+## Further reduce cost

+As you will incur charges for HTTP(S) traffic successfully served by CloudFront, you could also chose to only configure your distribution with common mistake hostnames, such as "ww", or "wwww".
+This reduces the cost in case the attacker combines the DNS random prefix attack with an HTTP(S) based attack.

 # Summary